MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 The algorithm described in this section is roughly a 4*N^7 operation so what are some areas we can speed it up?

-1. Remove repeated segment pairs from the main loop (2x speedup)
+1. &#9745; Remove repeated segment pairs from the main loop (2x speedup)
-2. Add worker pool for every dijkstra's call we make (algorithm is somewhat embarrassingly parallel)
+2. &#9744; Add worker pool for every dijkstra's call we make (algorithm is somewhat embarrassingly parallel)
-3. Remove error handling
+3. &#9744; Remove error handling
-4. Figure out how to turn into positive weight graph so we can disregard all settled Points.
+4. &#9744; Figure out how to turn into positive weight graph so we can disregard all settled Points.
-5. Find some way to calculate all shortest paths for a manifold at once instead of in series (seems unlikely given path dependence)
+5. &#9744; Find some way to calculate all shortest paths for a manifold at once instead of in series (seems unlikely given path dependence)
-6. for less accuracy dependent problems could use heuristic of distance to KnotPoints from externals plus distance between CutPoints as best measure of where to calculate internal structure.
+6. &#9744; For less accuracy dependent problems could use heuristic of distance to KnotPoints from externals plus distance between CutPoints as best measure of where to calculate internal structure changing from N^7 to N^3 operation.

 ### Complexity Limit